brainboxdotcc/DPP/docpages/02_building_a_bot.md

 On the resulting screen, you’ll note a page with information regarding your new bot.
 You can edit your bot name, description, and avatar here if you want to.

+\note If you wish to read the message content from messages, you need to enable the message content intent in the "Privileged Gateway Intents" section.

 \image html create_application_bot_overview.png

 In this panel, you can get your bot token.
 A bot token looks like this: `OTAyOTMxODU1NTU1MzE3ODUw.YXlm0g.9oYCt-XHXVH_z9qAytzmVRzKWTg`